Back to blog

 PartWhat it doesExample

-1. SubjectWho or what is in frame"30yo woman with curly red hair, charcoal wool coat, leather portfolio"
+1. SubjectWho or what is in frame"30-year-old woman, curly red hair, charcoal wool coat, leather portfolio"

-2. ActionWhat they're doing"walking briskly across cobblestone street, glancing back over shoulder"
+2. ActionWhat they're doing (the primary beat)"walking briskly across cobblestone street, glancing back over her shoulder once"

-3. ContextWhere, when, atmosphere (3-5 elements max)"Paris, autumn dusk, light rain, Notre Dame in background, soft fog"
+3. ContextWhere, when, atmosphere (3–5 elements max)"Paris, autumn dusk, light rain, Notre Dame in soft focus background, lamp posts lit"

 4. StyleVisual aesthetic anchor"cinematic film look, 35mm film grain, melancholic palette"